 Observe due process.
 In responding to the professional lapse of a faculty member, the program director must follow due process to assure fair, even treatment of all parties.
 Due process consists of notifying the faculty member of the reported concerns or lapses, clearly stating the professional standard(s) he or she allegedly did not meet, arranging an opportunity for the faculty member to respond to the reports, following departmental/university policies, and assuring him or her the right to appeal any decision.1

 Use a graduated response.3,4 The framework for taking a graduated response to a professional lapse begins with fact-finding and documentation.
 The investigation should determine the validity of the report(s) about unprofessional behavior; characterize its frequency, severity, and/or longevity; and identify its underlying causes.
 If the complaint is severe and appears valid, the director may need to schedule a formal process immediately.
 In other instances when the complaint may be of questionable merit or represents a single occurrence, for example, the director may first arrange an informal discussion with the faculty member to discuss the problem, gain her perspective, provide feedback and thereby educate the faculty member about professionalism, and even suggest some corrective actions, as warranted.
 If the faculty member’s behavior persists and becomes a pattern, the director should hold more prescriptive sessions and craft a remediation plan with/for the faculty member.
-Depending on the nature of the lapse and its causes, the plan could range from awareness training, anger management seminars, and/or behavioral monitoring to participation in physician health programs.1,3,4 If the faculty member fails to comply with the remediation plan and/or correct the problematic behavior, the director (following due process) may need to relieve the faculty member from her responsibility for teaching residents.
+Depending on the nature of the lapse and its causes, the plan could range from awareness training, anger management seminars, and/or behavioral monitoring to participation in physician health programs.

 Consider a “professionalism error approach” to lapses.
 A promising approach to responding to professional lapses parallels the process for addressing medical errors.5 The goal of this model is to understand lapses, educate to correct lapses, and eventually prevent them—not to punish them.
 In contrast to a more conventional method, the professionalism error model views a lapse not as a character flaw, but as something that can happen to good people.